Lola-Osif/TechVerse_E-Commerce_Analysis/README.md

 ### Global reach
 - North America leads regional sales performance, generating $14.5 million in revenue and 56,000 orders which represents 52% of total sales and order volume respectively.
 - The gaming monitor,Macbook laptops and Apple headphones  account for at least 75 % of sales across all regions.
-However, Apple headphones outperform MacBooks in EMEA and North America, deviating from the overall global product ranking.
+However,MacBooks outperform Apple headphones in APAC and LATAM compared to the overall global product ranking.
 -APAC has shown the most significant growth in customer spend.
 The average customer spend rose from the lowest ($212) among all regions in 2019 to the highest($317) from 2020 onwards, consistently exceeding the global average through 2022.
 This trend is driven by increased laptop purchases and improved operational efficiences
   - In 2020, APAC saw a five fold increase in purchases of Macbook laptops and 3.6times in Thinkpad laptops products which drove the spike in total sales and AOV.
   - Operational improvements supported this growth as APAC had the largest gains in logistics metrics across all regions, cutting its average shipping time from 3 days in 2019 to under 2 days in 2022, while delivery times improved from over 8 days to 7.5 days.
 These results show the region’s agility and rebound from COVID-19 constraints.